-Due to the park's observation of 'winter hours' and the length of the dog boarding process, we missed the world famous Chandelier Room.
+We arrived at Carlsbad Caverns later than we'd hoped, and due to the park's observation of 'winter hours' and the length of the dog boarding process, we missed the world famous Chandelier Room.
 Regardless of that bummer, the caverns are incredible and well worth the one and one half mile elevator ride down.
 The structures are truly awe-inspiring, and thinking about how long their creation took is baffling.

 After walking around underground as long as we were allowed, we walked around the surface trails that surround the cave.
 We had a great time looking at the cacti (which neither of us had ever seen), birds, and bats.
-The bats were starting to stir around the natural opening as we finished our walk.
+The bats were starting to stir around the cavern's natural opening as we finished our walk.
 Unfortunately, dogs are not allowed to watch the daily sundown bat show, so we headed out to find a campsite.

 After a night under the stars at a last-minute camp site outside of the park, we hopped back on the road early the next morning.
 On the way to Tonto National Forrest, we stopped in El Paso, Texas, for a meal at the famous Rosa's Cantina.
 Rosa's was definitely worth going out of our way.
 We finished the seven-hour drive to Tonto National Forest after gorging ourselves with burritos.

-This forest was absolutely beautiful to drive through.
+Tonto Forest was absolutely beautiful to drive through.
 The diversity of the land ranged from cacti to lakes to a wooded forest.
-The camp site we chose was perfect.
-We chose a wonderful spot near Flowing Springs.
-We were able to let the dog run and play in the water and were also close enough to the car that we didn't have to pack everything to our campsite.
+The campsite we chose was a wonderful spot near Flowing Springs.
+We were able to let the dog run and play in the water and were close enough to the car that we didn't have to pack everything to our campsite.
 We woke up early the next morning and took a nice dip in the creek before heading to the primary destination of our trip: The Grand Canyon.

 Once we were done, we drove over to Bright Angel Trailhead and began our descent into the canyon.
 We walked four and half miles down to Indian Gardens and decided it was best that we turn around and head back up.
 We were still a few miles away from the Colorado River, and we knew we wouldn't make it back to the top by sundown if we continued any further.
 After that long and exhausting hike back up, we decided that we needed to stay in a hotel.